newsdev/int-newsapps-template/README.md

 ## Step 0: Set up your computer

-@sarambsimon is writing a blog post.
+@smbsimon is writing a blog post.

 ## Step 1: Create up your application
 ### Django